 - Perform beta testing

 - Communicate your product to your employees, colleagues, and partners

 - Use a product launch platform to gain access to journalists and bloggers

 - Make use of a tool like SmartTask to plan your product launch

 No two product launches are, or should ever be the same.

-That’s why it’s important to get your planning right so the product launch flows as smoothly as possible.
+That’s why it’s important to get your project planning right so the product launch flows as smoothly as possible.
 Each product launch plan should be custom-tailored to that individual product and the customers it addresses.